-Here’s what my colleague Joel Comm said in his first post of the New Year, “99% of your resolutions won’t make it past this week.
+Here’s what my colleague Joel Comm said a few years back at the start of the New Year, “99% of your resolutions won’t make it past this week.
 I don’t like making resolutions.
 I think they are packed with good intent, but they have no fuel other than the new year to make them take flight.”

 I tend to agree with Joel.
 So here’s what I suggest.
 Don’t stress about New Year Resolutions.
 Instead choose one thing- one simple thing that you want to achieve for the first month or even the first quarter of the year (set a realistic timeline).

-In Chapter 19 of my new book I write about taking responsibility for your own results—for your own success (see page 240).
+In Chapter 19 of my book I wrote about taking responsibility for your own results—for your own success (see page 240).
 Don’t expect others to get you results.

 Take just one step toward that one thing you wrote down.
 Then, another and another.

 Here’s how my friend Michelle Shaeffer approached it back in 2015 and I think it still holds true.
 She wrote “I quit making New Years Resolutions a few years ago.
 This year . . .
 I just made myself a promise.
 I will not be afraid. . . .
 I will work every single day to be better, to do better, to learn more and push myself to become who I need to be to make a difference for myself, my children, and the world around me.”
 If you follow Michelle at all, you’ll see she practices what she preaches.

 Nice idea, don’t you think?

 What’s one thing you’re aiming for right now?
-Please share your comments here because I’d love to hear from you.
-Here’s to your sweet success!
-May an abundance of joy, love and laughter fill your heart and your home in 2015.
+Whatever the top priority is on your list (if you have one), here’s to your sweet success!
+May an abundance of joy, love and laughter fill your heart and your home in this new year.